IamSwan/WorkshopRobloxStudioEpitech/README.md

 To make your inventory system, every single of these concepts will need to be understood.

-In order to do so, we'll proceed by steps.

-First of all, make a localscript in "StarterPlayerCharacter" and make it send a message to a script in "ServerScriptService" using a RemoteEvent stored in "ReplicatedStorage"
+Make a localscript in "StarterPlayerCharacter" and make it send a message to a script in "ServerScriptService" using a RemoteEvent stored in "ReplicatedStorage"

 <br>
 Great! you made it through the hardest part!